Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/02-deploy-aws-mgmt-cluster.sh
 ```

+>Note: This step takes about 12 minutes.
+You have an opportunity here to skip ahead to [Step 3: Configure DNS and Prep Certificate Signing](03_dns_certs_mgmt.md), [Step 4: Configure Okta](04_okta_mgmt.md), and [Step 5: Retrieve TKG Extensions](05_extensions_mgmt.md) to complete steps in parallel.
+Then you can come back and finish off this step.

 3. At this point the management cluster is deployed.
 We will be adding a few additional components such that we would benefit from two worker nodes in the cluster.
 Also, in order to be nice to our users, let's deploy a default storage class.
 The following script will perform these actions.

 ```bash